Maryland Labor Laws Guide

 Maryland overtime laws

-However, it is important to note that employees who work more than 8 hours per day are not considered overtime eligible.
+However, it’s essential to note that employees who work more than 8 hours per day aren’t considered overtime eligible.

 In Maryland, only employees who work more than 40 hours per week are qualified for overtime pay.